JetBrains/kotlin-web-site/docs/topics/jvm/jvm-records.md

 [//]: # (title: Records)

-> JVM records are [Experimental](components-stability.md).
-They may be dropped or changed at any time.
-> Opt-in is required (see the details [below](#enabling-jvm-records)), and you should use them only for evaluation purposes.
-We would appreciate your feedback on them in [YouTrack](https://youtrack.jetbrains.com/issue/KT-42430).
->
-{type="warning"}

 _Records_ are [classes](https://openjdk.java.net/jeps/395) in Java for storing immutable data.
 Records carry a fixed set of values – the _records components_.
 They have a concise syntax in Java and save you from having to write boilerplate code: